-Road Safety Thematic Report - Pedestrians
+Thematic Report Pedestrians

-This document is part of a series of 20 thematic reports on road safety.
-The purpose is to give road safety practitioners an overview of the most important research questions and results on the topic in question.
+Mobility and Transport This document is part of a series of 20 thematic reports on road safety.
+The purpose is to give road safety practitioners and the general public an overview of the most important research questions and results on the topic in question.
 The level of detail is intermediate, with more detailed papers or reports suggested for further reading.
 Each report has a 1-page summary.